Jadocee/jadocee/README.md

 # About Me

-📚 I am currently studying a bachelor of software engineering at the university of newcastle, australia.
+📚 I am currently studying a bachelor of software engineering at the university of newcastle, australia.<br/>
 💻 PC gamer.

 - 👀 I’m interested in ...